greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt.html.md

 When the query prioritization feature is enabled, resource queues are given a `MEDIUM` priority by default if not explicitly assigned.
 For more information on how priority settings are evaluated at runtime, see [How Priorities Work](#priorities).

-**Important:** In order for resource queue priority levels to be enforced on the active query workload, you must enable the query prioritization feature by setting the associated server configuration parameters.
+> **Important** In order for resource queue priority levels to be enforced on the active query workload, you must enable the query prioritization feature by setting the associated server configuration parameters.
 See [Configuring Resource Management](#topic9).

 ## <a id="topic17"></a>Assigning Roles \(Users\) to a Resource Queue